SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre10 log:
+v8-pre anime log:
-- meltdown altair
+- cheesy-chan and city girl
+- what am i doing with my life -SMOLKEYS

 # Also check out: